Flow-Launcher/docs/bookmark-locations.md

 ## Bookmark Locations

-- This is the information used by the bookmark plug-in.
+This page contains the information for setting custom browser locations for the Bookmark plugin that are not included by default.
-- Typical bookmark location for each browser.
-Each location is not the correct path, but you will be able to refer to the approximate location.
+- These locations may not be the exact path, but they are the typical bookmark location for each browser, you can use them as a reference guide.
-- If you are using a special browser, please edit this document.
+- If you are using a browser that is not listed here, please update this document.
 It will help others.

 ----